 This video sequence is based on an artist’s impression of exocomets orbiting the star Beta Pictoris.
 Astronomers analyzing observations of nearly 500 individual comets made with the HARPS instrument at ESO’s La Silla Observatory have discovered two families of exocomets around this nearby young star.
 The first consists of old exocomets that have made multiple passages near the star.
 The second family, shown in this illustration, consists of younger exocomets on the same orbit, which probably came from the recent breakup of one or more larger objects.
 Credit: ESO/L. Calçada/N. Risinger (skysurvey.org)

-To study the Beta Pictoris exocomets, the team analysed more than 1000 observations obtained between 2003 and 2011 with the HARPS instrument on the ESO 3.6-metre telescope at the La Silla Observatory in Chile.
+To study the Beta Pictoris exocomets, the team analyzed more than 1000 observations obtained between 2003 and 2011 with the HARPS instrument on the ESO 3.6-meter (12-foot) telescope at the La Silla Observatory in Chile.

 The researchers selected a sample of 493 different exocomets.
 Some exocomets were observed several times and for a few hours.
 Careful analysis provided measurements of the speed and the size of the gas clouds.
 Some of the orbital properties of each of these exocomets, such as the shape and the orientation of the orbit and the distance to the star, could also be deduced.

 This analysis of several hundreds of exocomets in a single exo-planetary system is unique.
 It revealed the presence of two distinct families of exocomets: one family of old exocomets whose orbits are controlled by a massive planet, and another family, probably arising from the recent breakdown of one or a few bigger objects.
 Different families of comets also exist in the Solar System.

 The exocomets of the first family have a variety of orbits and show a rather weak activity with low production rates of gas and dust.
 This suggests that these comets have exhausted their supplies of ices during their multiple passages close to Beta Pictoris.